Practice

 • Acting, led by George Bompas KC and Donald Lilly, in an international arbitration under the LCIA Rules of a dispute relating to a loan agreement, with a value of over US$77 million

-• Acting as sole counsel in a dispute regarding the sale of advertising space in a national football league;
+• Acting as sole counsel in disputes concerning: the sale of advertising space in a national football league; property development projects; royalties for historic music recordings; and the sale and purchase of titanium sheets.

 Zara regularly advises on and acts in a wide range of company and partnership law matters, particularly concerning shareholder disputes.
+She is ranked as a ‘Rising Star’ in this area by the Legal 500, and as an ‘Up and Coming’ junior in this area by Chambers & Partners.
 Recent instructions include:

 • Led by Nigel Dougherty of Erskine Chambers, acting for the petitioner in an unfair prejudice petition brought in respect of a PPI claims management company pursuant to s994 Companies Act 2006;